zRhyan/zrhyan-site/README.md

 - **Translations**: `src/i18n/` holds JSON files for English and Portuguese text.

 This structure supports **progressive loading**, **animations**, and **accessibility**, making the site both functional and future-proof! 🚀

----

-## ✨ Get Involved!

-Want to contribute or explore the code?
-Clone the repo, follow the installation steps, and dive in!
-If you have ideas for new features (e.g., more animations, additional languages), open an issue or PR.
-Let’s build something amazing together! 🌈

-📬 **Contact**: Reach out on [X](https://x.com/yourprofile) or [LinkedIn](https://linkedin.com/in/yourprofile) for feedback or freelance opportunities.

-Happy coding! 🎉